Free HTML5 Wesbite Template by FreeHTML5.co

 Journal Editor: Proceedings of the ACM on Networking (PACMNET)

-We conduct research on efficient data-intensive systems that translate data into value for decision making.
+[About the group] We conduct research on efficient data-intensive systems that translate data into value for decision making.
 The scope of our research spans across multiple subfields, from scalable data-centric machine learning systems to distributed data stream management systems, as well as code optimization techniques.
 That is to answer the question “how to co-design multiple layers of the software stack to improve scalability, performance, and energy efficiency of ML systems”.
 Our long-term goal is to explore and understand the fundamental connections between data management and modern ML systems to make decision-making more transparent, robust and efficient.
 Please find more details in our research statement.

 What we offer